How to cure migraine at home or how can you cure migraine permanently?

 Migraine headaches can also include the following symptoms:

-How to cure migraine at home or how can you cure migraine permanently??
+How can you cure migraines at home, or how can you cure migraines permanently?

 You should stop whatever you’re doing as soon as you experience a migraine.
 Turn the lights off.
 Light and sound can aggravate migraines.
 Find a dark, quiet place to relax.
-Try to sleep if you can.
+Try to go to sleep if you can.
 Use temperature therapy.
 Warm or cool compresses may help.
-The numbing effect of ice packs may dull the pain sensation.
+Ice packs have a numbing effect that might lessen pain perception.
 Warming pads can relieve muscle tension.
-A hot shower or bath may have a similar effect.
+A hot bath or shower could work similarly.
 Have a caffeinated beverage.
-A small amount of caffeine can relieve migraine pain during the early stages or increase the pain-relieving effect of acetaminophen (Tylenol, others) and aspirin.
-If you have migraines, you may be unable to sleep or wake up during the night.
+Early on in a migraine attack, a small dose of coffee can reduce discomfort or enhance the effects of aspirin and acetaminophen (Tylenol, among other brands).
+You might not be able to fall asleep or wake up during the night if you suffer from migraines.
 Poor sleep can also trigger migraines.
 With proper treatment, headaches can be reduced or eliminated.
-Many people who have migraines find that over-the-counter painkillers, such as paracetamol, aspirin, and ibuprofen, can help to reduce their symptoms.
-They tend to be most effective if taken at the first signs of a migraine attack, as this gives them time to absorb into your bloodstream and ease your symptoms.
+Over-the-counter medications, including ibuprofen, aspirin, and paracetamol, can help many migraine sufferers feel less uncomfortable.
+When taken as soon as a migraine attack begins, they usually work best because this allows the medication to enter your system and reduce pain.

 During migraines, what happens inside the brain?

 You are not only affected by what happens inside your head.
-There are many symptoms associated with chronic migraine, or migraines that occur 15 or more days per month, including severe, throbbing pain as well as nausea, vomiting, sensitivity to light, sound, smell, and touch, and pain radiating from different parts of the body.
+Severe, throbbing pain, nausea, vomiting, sensitivity to light, sound, smell, and touch, as well as pain spreading from many parts of the body, are among the many symptoms linked to chronic migraines, which are defined as headaches that occur 15 or more days per month.
 Most migraines begin with a trigger, which usually is incoming sensory information that most people wouldn’t notice, like walking through the intense smell of roasting coffee beans or opening the door to a sunny day.
 It feels as if they are an all-out assault during a migraine.
 Consequently, the brain produces a disproportionate response to the trigger, its electrical system firing like crazy.
 An increase in electrical activity changes blood flow to the brain, thereby affecting the brain’s nerves and causing pain.

 Does migraine have any serious consequences?

-Your quality of life will be severely impacted if you suffer from a migraine, and you will find it difficult to carry out your daily activities.
-Sometimes people need to stay in bed for days at a time.
+If you get migraines, it will negatively affect your quality of life and make it difficult for you to go about your everyday business.
+People occasionally have to spend days at a time in bed.
 With a variety of treatments, it is possible to reduce the symptoms and prevent further attacks.
 The risk of ischaemic strokes is slightly higher with migraines, as are the risks of mental illness.
-Blood clots or fatty material in the arteries block the blood supply to the brain in an ischaemic stroke.
+An ischemic stroke occurs when there is a blockage of blood flow to the brain due to blood clots or fatty material in the arteries.
 The risk of having an ischaemic stroke is twice as high for people suffering migraines (particularly migraines with aura) compared with people without migraines.
 Typically, migraine headaches are preceded by auras, which are a combination of sensory, motor, and speech symptoms.
-Sometimes this can happen during or even after a headache pain but is typically misdiagnosed.
+Sometimes this can happen during or even after a headache, but it is typically misdiagnosed.